GO HERE to find out more about all our national events.

 Handbell Musicians of America 201 E. Fifth Street Suite 1900-1025 Cincinnati, OH 45202

-Spots Still Open for Distinctly Bronze East in New Bern, NC
+Spaces Still Open for Distinctly Bronze East in June

+We are still accepting ringers for Distinctly Bronze East, which was rescheduled for June 6-9 in Raleigh, North Carolina.
 The massed ringing event for advanced handbell musicians which provides the opportunity to perform on the largest handbell sets available under the direction of Lee Afdahl.
-Four days of rehearsal lead up to a Sunday afternoon concert which is open to the public.

 Music Notes from John Behnke